 When one product platform extends into starter sets, upgraded versions, or channel-exclusive bundles, customers need to know which document applies to which configuration.
 The new report makes that relationship clearer.

 Piece-count changes often affect color box, carton, and manual content.
-With the added report, the project team can explain the link between documents and target packaging more directly.
+With the added report, the team can match documents and target packaging more directly.

 Multi-SKU communication becomes less error-prone